adrwh/ansible-role-teams-chttr/README.md

-# ansible-role-teams-chttr
+# Using ansible to send MS Teams messages

-Used to send message to Microsoft Teams using Ansible ad-hoc commands or playbooks.
+Refer to my blog post at https://adrwh.github.io/blog/ansible-api-post-teams/